tresata/hackathonclt2019/README.md

 csv: comma (",") delimited.

 **LOCAL**
-The same files are also copied to the server in the **/data/hackathon/** directory.
-The same structure follows, except parquet files are removed on the server.
+The same files are also copied to each server in the **/srv/data/** directory.
+The same structure follows, except parquet files are removed on each server.

 ```
 ├── health_outcomes